-Any individual, group, or agency may submit written comments on the ERR to the MFA.
-All comments received by 9/25/2022 will be considered by the MFA prior to authorizing submission of a Request for Release of Funds and Environmental Certification to HUD.
+Any individual, group, or agency may submit written comments on the ERR to MFA.
+All comments received by January 26th, 2021 will be considered by MFA prior to authorizing submission of a request for release of funds.

-MFA certifies to HUD that Isidoro Hernandez in his official capacity as CEO and Executive Director, consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
-HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities, and allows the ICAST to utilize federal funds and implement the Healthy Homes Production Grant funds.
+MFA certifies to HUD that Isidoro Hernandez, Certifying Officer, in his capacity as Executive Director consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows MFA to use Neighborhood Stabilization Program funds.

 OBJECTIONS TO RELEASE OF FUNDS

-HUD will consider objections to its release of funds and ICAST and MFA’s certification for a period of fifteen days following either the anticipated submission date (cited above) or HUD’s actual receipt of the request (whichever is later) only if the objections are on one of the following bases: (a) that the Certification was not executed by the Certifying Officer of the MFA; (b) ICAST and MFA has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58; (c) the ICAST has committed funds or incurred costs not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
-Objections must be prepared and submitted in accordance with the required procedures (24 CFR Part 58), and may be addressed to HUD and sent to the email address as follows: Karen M. Griego, Office of Lead Hazard Control and Healthy Homes, Program Environmental Clearance Officer, U.S. Department of Housing and Urban Development
+HUD will accept objections to its release of fund and MFA certification for a period of fifteen days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer of MFA; (b) MFA has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR part 58; (c) the grant recipient or other participants in the development process have committed funds, incurred costs or undertaken activities not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
+Objections must be prepared and submitted in accordance with the required procedures (24 CFR Part 58, Sec.
+58.76) and shall be addressed to HUD’s Albuquerque Field Office at [email protected].
+Potential objectors should contact HUD to verify the actual last day of the objection period.